unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 2. Select "New group".
 3. Set `Group type` to `Security`.
 4. `Group name` is your choice, but we recommend `union-cluster-admin`.
-4. Add previously created application to `members`
+5. Add your previously created application to `members`.
 5. Select `Create`
 6. Provide groups `Object ID` to Union.